 Human Anatomy and Physiology

 This course integrates biology and chemistry into an in-depth study of the human body and its various systems.
 The eleven systems of the body are carefully analyzed at both the gross and microscopic levels.
 Students utilize their understanding of biology and chemistry to build on and explore human physiology.
-The first nine weeks covers the students’ knowledge of basics anatomy terminology, chemical organization, cellular organization and tissue organization.
-Building on the foundation from the first nine weeks, students then began their survey of the individual systems of the body covering both the anatomy and physiology.
-The experience in enhanced by the use of lab time to explore microscopic tissues.
-The course also includes a dissection of a dogfish shark and fetal pig.
-Other specimens are used for a comparison of organs.
-Human disease and disorder are examined and discussed.
-Students analyze case studies and determine a possible treatment plans for the patient.
+The course covers the students’ knowledge of basic anatomical terminology, chemical organization, cellular organization and tissue organization.
+Building on this foundation, students begin their survey of the individual systems of the body covering both anatomy and physiology.
+The experience is enhanced by the use of lab time to explore microscopic tissues.
+The course also includes a dissection of a fetal pig.
+Human diseases and disorders are examined and discussed.
 Knowledge of appropriate lab procedure and equipment is expected.
-Class is geared toward students who wish to pursue a career in medicine or treat based science (PT, OT, sport trainer etc.)

 Forensic science is the application of science to the criminal and civil laws that are enforced by police agencies in a criminal justice system.
-Students will learn the basis of processing a crime scene and the physical evidence that maybe discovered.
-Students will then engage in studies of certain aspects of forensic science.
-The properties of matter and glass will be explored.
-Forensics toxicology and serology will investigate laws, drugs and DNA’s influences on the criminal justice system.
-Trace evidence I and II cover small pieces of evidence and their importance to linking a suspect with a particular crime.
-Students will evaluate a structure that is under investigation for possibly arson.
-Student will learn the appropriate procedure for fingerprinting and analysis of such prints.
+Students learn the basis of processing a crime scene and the physical evidence that may be discovered.
+Students then engage in studies of various aspects of forensic science.
+The properties of matter and glass are explored.
+Forensic toxicology and serology will investigate laws, drugs and DNA’s influences on the criminal justice system.
+Students analyze scenes involving arson and explosives.
+Students learn the appropriate procedure for fingerprinting and analysis of such prints.
 Technological advances and forensics science will be explored.
 One should be aware that the course material revolves around actual crimes that might be disturbing to some.
-Discretion by the parents is high recommended.
-This courses required additional lab time, sometimes outside of class.
+Discretion by the parents is recommended.
 Throughout the year students are asked to investigate various scenarios and process evidence.
-Their skills are evaluated the entire year.
 This course challenges students to think critically and analyze data to determine its relevance in the crime.
-The students will be asked to conduct a necropsy on a fetal pig as part of their culminating final exam.
-Students who are interested in pursuing a career in criminal justice should consider this course.

-Prerequisite: Prereq: Algebra I, Geometry, Biology and Chemistry
+Prerequisites: Algebra I, Geometry, General or Honors Biology and Chemistry

-This course provides students with a modern view of the fundamental concepts of the physical world they live in.
-The major topics covered are mechanics, energy, properties of matter and heat transfer, electricity/ magnetism, sound/light, and modern physics.
-This course provides students with both a conceptual understanding of concepts as well as a heavy mathematical emphasis.
+This course provides students with a modern view of the fundamental concepts of the physical world in which we live.
+The major topics covered are mechanics, energy, properties of matter & heat transfer, electricity & magnetism, sound & light, and modern physics.
+This course provides students with a conceptual understanding of concepts with a mathematical foundation.
 This class includes extensive investigative and laboratory work as well as written lab reports.
-This course is a prerequisite for AP/Honors Physics.

 Prerequisite: Algebra I, Geometry, Biology, Chemistry